Round 2 PPP Loans Explained: Rules, Requirements, & Where To Apply

 Be aware that in order to be eligible for full loan forgiveness, you must spend at least 60% of your funds on payroll over a period of either eight or 24 weeks (your choice).
 Businesses must cover and guarantee payroll first for a minimum of eight weeks, after which the remaining money can be spent on the other expenses I mentioned.
 Forgivable expenditures have been expended to include necessary software and supplier costs, COVID-related worker protection measures such as PPE and plexiglass barriers, and property damage related to riots and civil unrest.

 These loans are also extended to independent contractors, gig economy workers, sole proprietors, and tribal businesses.
 They cover an employee’s salary up to $100,000.
 This means that if an employee makes over $100,000, they can receive payment up to that amount; any overages are not covered under PPP loans.

-Where To Get A Paycheck Protection Loan
+Where To Get A Paycheck Protection Program Loan

 Another option is to work with a matchmaker; many of those lenders are working around the clock on COVID-related funding.
 As a next resource, check out the SBA Preferred Lending Partners.

 Lendio is also a loan matchmaker and will work on your behalf to aggregate loan options.
-Links to apply for PPP loans are available on Lendio’s site.
+Links to apply for PPP loans will available on Lendio’s site.
 Lendio makes it easy to apply and compare options, and it advertises funding within 24 hours.
 Due to the terms of the CARES Act, there are no fees for the borrower.

-Looking for more resources as we navigate this pandemic?
+Looking for more resources as we continue to navigate this pandemic?
 Our coronavirus hub is packed full of useful information for businesses.
 Have any questions for us?
 Leave them in the comments, and we’ll help direct you to the right place to find your answer.